Maryann878/bootcamp_manager_app/README.md

 # Bootcamp Manager (Python CLI Project)

+PROJECT STRUCTURE:
-This project is a simple **Bootcamp Management System** built using Python.
+This project is a simple Bootcamp Management System built using Python.
 It simulates role-based interactions for an educational bootcamp, allowing different types of users (Admin, Instructors, Parents, and Students) to perform various operations like student enrollment, grading, attendance, and viewing progress.

 ## 🚀 Features